 The CTS Standard can be luxed up with an optional Seating Package, which adds leather upholstery, heated and ventilated front seats, a heated steering wheel with power tilt/telescoping, a glovebox-mounted CD player and a split-folding rear seat.

 The CTS Luxury includes all of the Seating Package's features as well as a rearview camera, adaptive xenon headlights, lane-departure warning, forward collision alert, blind spot monitoring and rear cross-traffic alert.
-It can offers the availability of the more potent 3.6-liter six.
+It offers the availability of the more potent 3.6-liter six.

 Optional on the CTS Luxury is a panoramic sunroof, a power rear sunshade and manual rear side shades, 18-inch wheels and Magnetic Ride Control.
 The CTS Standard and CTS Luxury can both be equipped with a navigation system that's packaged with two additional speakers for the Bose sound system.